Sailing on the Tide

 The further out you go towards Grange the stronger the winds and bigger the waves.
 The wind in the estuary can be stronger than at the dinghy park which is sheltered.
 Waves can get bigger as the tide starts to go out especially if there is a westerly wind.

-- When the tide is coming in, you are better heading out away from the viaduct.
+• When the tide is coming in, you are better heading towards Grange away from the viaduct.

-If caught by the tide head for the side.
-Check the depth of the water with a paddle or your centre board.
-You may able to walk back up the estuary with your boat in tow, though the depth of the water may vary suddenly from less than one foot to more than six foot.
+If caught by the outgoing tide head for the side and walk your boat back along the shore to the Boat Park.
+You may also be able to walk back in the middle of the estuary on a sand bank if the water is shallow.
 If on the Grange side you need to be well above the dinghy park or almost at the viaduct before attempting to sail back.
 Alternatively carry an anchor.